ZhenHuangLab/MemXTerminator/wiki/docs/tutorials/faq.md

 **Q:** The membrane subtraction can only remove the membrane signal from the side view.
 Can it also remove the membrane signal from the top view?

 **A:** Good question.
 Actually I didn't take the top view into consideration and I have no idea how to localize and remove the membrane signal from the top view now.
 I think I need to find other ways out.
 But in practice, it seems that weakening or removing membrane signals from the side view is sufficient to reduce the effect of membrane signals on membrane proteins.
 We still need to try and test more.

+## CTF estimation

+**Q:** Can the membrane-subtracted micrographs directly do the CTF-estimation independently?

+**A:** Theoretically, you can just take the subtracted micrographs as the raw micrographs, because all the other things are the same except the membrane signal, so I think it's okay to do the CTF estimation on the subtracted micrographs.
+I think it would be better to do CTF estimation before membrane subtraction.